59de44955ebd/ScreenCam/README.md

 # ScreenCam
-A virtual video input device (camera) for Windows that allows to capture the Desktop or specific application windows.
+A virtual video input device (camera) for Windows that allows to capture the desktop or specific application windows.